 Harnessing the Power of Probiotics to Heal Pinkeye

 What you need to remedy pinkeye is a probiotic laden, non-acidic liquid.
 For babies and children, the most effective liquid that fits this description is human breastmilk.
-If the Mom in your household happens to be breastfeeding, a drop or two of breastmilk expressed into a cup and then applied with a clean eyedropper to the infected eye will rapidly and magically eliminate the infection.
+If the Mom in your household happens to be breastfeeding, a drop or two of breastmilk expressed into a cup and then applied with a clean eyedropper (like this one) to the infected eye will rapidly and magically eliminate the infection.

 Reapplication may be necessary every hour for a few hours, but in most every case, the infection will be gone well before you could have even gotten an appointment to see the doctor.
 This remedy works well for newborn babies also, so no need for the eyedrops that are used immediately after birth if you plan to breastfeed.